dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 Netminders low in terms of PC1 for their cluster are colored red - perhaps we will see less of them.
 On the other hand, those on the upper end of their cluster in terms of PC1 are colored green.
 Plotting GP on the x-axis shows just how much games played explains most of the variation in these numerical data.

-I think I really want to do some heirarchical clustering analysis (HCA) on this.
+I think I really want to do some hierarchical clustering analysis (HCA) on this.
 And see what's going on at the deeper level.

 ## 5. HCA
 Let's use some of the previous work to add names of goalies we saw before.